-About the Activity:If you love enthralling water rides and roller coasters, exploring the lost world of Tambun in Malaysia is one of the best way.Start your trip at 7.00 AM after getting picked up from your hotel in a shared van from the mentioned
+About the Activity:If you love enthralling water rides and roller coasters, exploring the lost world of Tambun in Malaysia is one of the best way.Visit this amazing theme park built within the surroundings of limestone hill and has Amusement Park, Petting Zoo, Tiger Vall...

 About the Acitivty:Start your tour from the Kuala Lumpur station at around 6.30 AM and proceed to explore the old town of Ipoh.After reaching walk the streets of Ipoh as you go on a culinary-historical adventure to savour the best Ipoh has to offer.Walk off the calories ...